mmonseurs/rclone-watchdog/README.md

 # rclone-watchdog
-Filesystem syncing with smart debouncing and queuing.
-Watches your local directory and keeps a remote (rclone) destination in sync.
+Directory syncing with filesystem monitoring, smart debouncing and queuing.
+Watches your local directory and keeps a remote (rclone) destination in sync, triggered by changes to files/directories.
 NOTE: this project is in no way affiliated with rclone.
-This is just an independant script I wrote to sync my homelab to Google Drive as a backup, and I thought I'd share just in case.
+This is just an independent script I wrote, because I wanted a way to have rclone look for filesystem changes and automatically sync those to my cloud storage for backups.
+Since there's no official Google Drive sync client for Linux, this'll do for my usecase.
+This is strictly one-way however, so no bilateral sync sadly.

 ## Features
 - Robust: uses [rclone](https://rclone.org/) to sync to/from local/remote directories